Daniel-KM/Omeka-S-module-Log/README.md

 The module uses an external library, [webui-popover], so use the release zip to install it, or use and init the source.

-If you want to use Sentry, the server should run php 8.0 or later.
-Php 7.4, the minimum version of Omeka S v4, is not supported.

 See general end user documentation for [installing a module].